druzh/question-to-druzh/README.md

 Hello druzh,

-My name is Pavel Tashev.
-I noticed that you have reserved the organization name "easymail" which has one empty repository.
-With a friend of mine we are working on an OpenSource project which is called EasyMail.
-Its idea is very simple, to provide a solution which can be used by anyone for free to build a mail server which is able to send hundreds of emails for free.

-I don't know if that's the right way to do that, but I would like to ask you whether you are going to use the organization name "easymail" and if not, may I please ask you to release it in order to use it for the OpenSource project.

-I will be very thankful if that's possible.

-My contacts are:
-p.d.tashev@gmail.com
-+44 7624 213 223
+I presume that you have read my "message" _(pull request)_.
+I suppose you would like to keep "easymail" and you are working on a project which will be published there.
+The way I contacted you might be a bit irritating for you but I had to try.
+I hope you understand that.

+Our team will search for another proper name for the OpenSource product.

+In case you are interested in what we do, we can share more info and the whole product.

 Regards,
 Pavel Tashev